httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 ## Cookie Store Eviction {#cookie-store-eviction}

+### Remove Expired Cookies

-The user agent SHOULD evict all expired cookies from its cookie store if, at any time, an expired cookie exists in the cookie store.
+1. Let _expiredCookies_ be a list of references to all expired cookies in the user agent's cookie store.

-When "the current session is over" (as defined by the user agent), the user agent MUST remove from the cookie store all cookies whose expiry-time is null.
+1. For each _cookie_ of _expiredCookies_:

+    1. Remove _cookie_ from the user agent's cookie store.

+1. Return _expiredCookies_.

 ### Remove Excess Cookies for a Host